eloycoto/embedded-rs/Readme.md

-# A Industriosa Rust examples
+# embedded Rust examples

-This is a repo with some rust embedded examples:
+This is a repo with some rust embedded examples that I use to teach Rust:

 ### STM32f4-Nucleo series: